Walt Disney World honors Lane Graves, boy killed by alligator | Where Orlando Turns First For Breaking News, Weather, and Traffic

-ORANGE COUNTY, Fla. - Wednesday marks one year since an alligator at the Grand Floridian, at Walt Disney World, snatched a boy playing along the shore of the lake and killed him.
+Wednesday will mark one year since an alligator at the Grand Floridian, at Walt Disney World, snatched a boy playing along the shore of the lake and killed him.

 Disney will soon have a way to honor Lane Graves.